 An established journalist and critic with bylines in The New Inquiry, The New Republic and New York magazine, Harris also has a history of activism.
 Harris had his tweets subpoenaed in court in order to convict him of disorderly conduct during the Occupy Wall Street protests.

 In Kids These Days, Harris divides his analysis into what he believes are the institutions that most influence the development of children and young adults: school, university, the workforce, the internet and the media.

-A common theme throughout Kids These Days is the onerous burden placed on millennials in the form of job training: from endless hours of homework (three times as much as past generations) to thousands of dollars in student loans (from which the government takes in more profit than Exxon), from the unpaid internships (that some college programs require to graduate) to college athletics (“full-ride” student-athletes at 17 of the top 20 universities for college football and basketball live below the poverty line).
+A common theme throughout Kids These Days is the onerous burden placed on millennials in the form of job training: from endless hours of homework (three times as much as past generations) to thousands of dollars in student loans (from which the government takes in more profit than Exxon) to the unpaid internships that some college programs require to graduate.

 For millennials, Harris notes, growing up is “spent investing in your own potential and being managed like a risk.”

 One of the limitations of Harris’s book is that it is exhausting.
 This is less a comment on the author’s prose than it is on the state of the world that millennials exist in.
 After discovering that “being under 35 is now correlated with poverty wages,” one might think it could not get any worse.
 But then Harris adds that “the average American child in the 1980s reported more anxiety than child psychiatric patients in the 1950s.”
 The only thing left to do is wipe your tears on the ribbon of your participation medal, walk to the smart toaster in your tiny home and whip up another avocado toast.